Stay in Locally-Owned, Eco-Friendly Lodgings

 • Do they offer you any ways to participate in any of that, too, if you’d like?

-• Have the operators taken any other out-of-the-ordinary steps to make your stay even more eco-friendly, enjoyable and educational then you had previously expected from an overnight stay?
+• Have they taken any other out-of-the-ordinary steps to make your stay even more eco-friendly, enjoyable and educational then you had previously expected from an overnight stay?

 If you travel regularly, or even occasionally, just think of what staying at accommodations that engage in some or all of these practices will amount to for the planet over time!